 Hemangioblastoma

 Hemangioblastoma is a benign (non-cancerous) tumor.
 It often develops in the tissue at the back of your eye, your brain, or your spinal cord from cells that line blood vessels.
 Hemangioblastomas can enlarge and push on nearby tissues, leading to discomfort and pain.
 Our medical team will monitor any hemangioblastomas you have and may decide to suggest spinal surgery to eliminate those on the spinal cord.
 Hemangioblastomas of the spinal cord often develop on its surface.
 They make up about 5–10% of tumors that develop on or in the spinal cord, or intramedullary tumors.
-In addition, hemangiomas, or blood vessel tumors, include hemangioblastomas as one of their subtypes.
+Notably, they are the third most common type of intramedullary spinal neoplasm.
+This means they account for approximately 2-6% of all such tumors.

 Symptoms of Hemangioblastoma